The transaction model of Tarantool corresponds to the properties ACID (atomicity, consistency, isolation, durability).

 If the serializable isolation level becomes unreachable, the transaction is marked as «conflicted» and can no longer be committed.

-Manual usage of read-commited for pure read transactions may be unsafe, as it may lead to phantom reads.
+Manual usage of read-committed for pure read transactions may be unsafe, as it may lead to phantom reads.